feathersjs-ecosystem/feathers-vuex/README.md

-import socketio from 'feathers-socketio' import auth from 'feathers-authentication-client' import io from 'socket.io-client' import feathersVuex from 'feathers-vuex' import store from '@/store/' import rx from 'feathers-reactive' import RxJS from 'rxjs'
+import socketio from 'feathers-socketio' import auth from 'feathers-authentication-client' import io from 'socket.io-client' import rx from 'feathers-reactive' import RxJS from 'rxjs'